Kevoulee/landscape/PITCHME.md

 ## Decentraland

-* Decentraland is a virtual reality platform powered by the Ethereum blockchain
-* Users can create, experience, and monetise content and applications
 * Land in Decentraland is permanently owned by the community, giving them full control over their creations- creating an immutable record of ownership
-* Users claim ownership of virtual land on a blockchain-based ledger of parcels
-* Land owners control what content is published to their portion of land, which is identified by a set of Cartesian coordinates (x,y)- Contents can range from static 3D scenes to interactive systems such as games.
 * Decentraland uses an Ethereum smart contract to maintain a ledger of ownership for land parcels in the virtual world
 * Decentraland clients will connect to the Ethereum network to fetch updates to the state of the LAND smart contract
 * LAND is bought by burning MANA (MANA can also be used to make in-world purchases of digital goods and services), a fungible ERC20 token of fixed supply
-* This token serves as a proxy for the most of claiming a new parcel
 * The LAND contract uses a burn function to destroy MANA and create a new entry in the LAND registry.
 New parcels need to be adjacent to a non-empty parcel.

 +++